igorhaf/rhizome/README.md

 ## Getting Started
 1. Clone the repository.
 2. Follow the setup instructions to initialize both Laravel and Vue.js components.
 3. Start integrating APIs using the intuitive drag and drop interface.
+4. npm run dev
+5. npm run watch
+6. :wq../vendor/bin/sail up

 ## Contributions
 All contributions are welcome!
 Feel free to fork the repository and submit pull requests.